federicobaldini/web-rendering-engine/README.md

 # minimal-browser

-A minimal browser with a super simple rendering engine for HTML, using Rust.
+A minimal browser with a super simple rendering engine for HTML and CSS, using Rust.

 Credit: https://limpet.net/mbrubeck/2014/08/08/toy-layout-engine-1.html